Neniflight/Neniflight/README.md

   My past experience includes:
 - Data Science Mentee working with Deloitte to solve a drug use problem
+- Researcher at Scripps Institute of Oceanography for using NLP for climate action documents
 - Data Science Intern at Hey Social Good working on making the sustainability assessments more efficient
 - Project Lead for DS3 Consulting
 - Frontend Engineer with the GAMED website